SpagoBILabs/SpagoBI/doc/user/JS/README.md

 # Javascript SpagoBI API

-SpagoBI SDK contains a javascript API that helps users to embed parts of SpagoBI Suite inside a web page or to retrieve informations about datasets and documents.
+SpagoBI SDK contains a javascript API that helps users to embed parts of SpagoBI Suite inside a web page or to retrieve informations about datasets and analytical documents: pay attention to the fact that those datasets and documents should be already existing an running on SpagoBI Server.

 ## Same-origin policy
 Because of this policy web browsers don't let a script in a web page to retrieve data from a url if this url has a different origin respect of the web page.
 The origin is different if the URI schema, host name or port are different.
 For more informations about the same-origin policy please refer to https://en.wikipedia.org/wiki/Same-origin_policy.